open-energy-transition/form-energy-storage/documentation/01-installation.md

 ## Fork and Clone the Repository

 To make modifications to the existing code base, it is necessary to create your own fork of this repository.
-In the **Create a new fork** pop-up menu, shown in the figure below, deselect the default 'Copy the `main` branch only' option.
+In the **Create a new fork** pop-up menu, shown in the figure below, deselect the default **Copy the** `master` **branch only** option.

 :::{admonition} Fork this repository!
 :class: tip